Beach cleaning is great fun. Fresh air, exercise and the satisfaction of doing your bit to keep the beach clean and safe – what’s not to like?!

 These wonderful drawings are by the pupils of Windsor Primary School, Toxteth who obviously enjoyed their beach clean.
 Their messages are loud and clear!

-Once a month on a Sunday morning 10.30 am to 12.30 pm, date depending on the tides, with two extra cleans on Saturdays for people who can’t make Sundays.
+Once a month on a Sunday morning 10.30 am to 12.30 pm, date depending on the tides.
 See the calendar for dates.
 We provide equipment and meet on the prom below Crosby Baths.
 If very wet, meet under the canopy of the baths.
 Please come in suitable clothing and footwear for the weather.
 We love having children and dogs but they are the sole responsibility of the adults who bring them.
 We are covered by the Sefton Coast and Countryside public liability insurance and the RNLI vehicle cruises up and down, but we do ask everyone to take careful note of the health and safety guidelines displayed on the railings.

 There are toilets and a café at the nearby Baths.
 Cafe Vita at the baths is plastic free!